14 July - 18 July 2026

 About

-Fremont, USA.
-1940s.
 A boy receives a palm reading from a psychic.
 The prophecy predicts his life’s fate:

 1) He will marry a woman with strawberry-blonde hair.

-2) He would have two sons after his mother died.
+2) He will have two sons.

 3) His daughters will form a world-famous rock band.

 When the first two come true, he makes the third a reality.
+In Bed With My Brother twists Rock 'n' Roll history into a sticky, sweaty, searing rebellion.

 DATES & TIMES